-December 22, 1994 - Is removed from office after nearly nine months, after losing the support of other political parties.
+December 22, 1994 - Is removed from office after losing the support of other political parties.

 1996 - Loses the election for prime minister to Romano Prodi.

-December 1997 - Is sentenced to 16 months for accounting fraud at Fininvest.
+December 1997 - Is sentenced to 16 months in prison for accounting fraud at Fininvest.
 The sentence is later suspended.

-July 1998 - Is sentenced to two years and four months and fined $5.6 million for corruption/illegal party financing, then is sentenced to two years and nine months for bribing tax inspectors.
-An appeals court overturns the corruption charges in October 1999: the bribery conviction is thrown out in May 2000.
+July 1998 - Is sentenced to two years and four months in prison and fined $5.6 million for corruption/illegal party financing, then is sentenced to two years and nine months for bribing tax inspectors.
+An appeals court overturns the corruption charges in October 1999.
+The bribery conviction is thrown out in May 2000.

 May 13, 2001 - Wins the general election with 18.5 million votes to become prime minister of Italy.

-April 20, 2005 - Resigns but is sworn in as the PM again after forming a new government three days later, on April 23.
+April 20, 2005 - Resigns but is sworn in as the prime minister again after forming a new government three days later, on April 23.

 March 10, 2006 - Prosecutors decide that Berlusconi should be put on trial for judicial corruption.

-April 19, 2006 - The Italian Supreme Court confirms Romano Prodi's April 9 election win, but Berlusconi doesn't concede and resign until May 2.
+April 19, 2006 - The Italian Supreme Court confirms Prodi’s election win, but Berlusconi doesn’t concede and resign until May 2.

-October 30, 2006 - Berlusconi and British lawyer David Mills are ordered to stand trial on charges of corruption.
-Berlusconi is accused of paying Mills $600,000 in exchange for favorable testimony in two cases involving the former prime minister.
+October 30, 2006 - Berlusconi and British lawyer David Mills are ordered to stand trial on charges of tax fraud.
+Berlusconi is accused of paying Mills $600,000 in exchange for favorable testimony in two cases.

 November 26, 2006 - Faints while addressing a rally on live television.
 Doctors later state that he has an irregular heartbeat.

-December 19, 2006 - Receives an implantable pacemaker at the Cleveland Clinic.
+December 19, 2006 - Receives a pacemaker at the Cleveland Clinic.

-March 13, 2007 - The corruption trial against Berlusconi and David Mills begins.
-Both Mills and Berlusconi face prison terms from four to twelve years if convicted.
+March 13, 2007 - The tax fraud trial against Berlusconi and Mills begins.
+Both Mills and Berlusconi face prison terms from four to 12 years if convicted.

 September 24, 2007 - The trial is moved to London to aid witnesses who claim traveling to Italy would be too difficult.

-February 21, 2008 - Berlusconi's trial is postponed until after the election.
+February 21, 2008 - Berlusconi’s tax fraud trial is suspended until after the election.

 May 8, 2008 - Is sworn in.